-Pea Island National Wildlife Refuge Many species of waterfowl and other birds live in this protected area or stop here during migrations.
+Pea Island National Wildlife Refuge species of waterfowl and other birds live in this protected area or stop here during migrations.
 You can see them from observation platforms or from walking trails.

-Ocracoke Island This isolated island and its small harbor village have retained much of their early charm and character.
+early charm and character.
 Ocracoke has served as a home for fishermen and as a hiding place for pirates.
 Blackbeard often escaped his pursuers by fleeing to shallow waters near Ocracoke Inlet.
-The remnant of a horse herd that once roamed free on the island can still be found here.
+The remnant of a horse herd that once roamed free on the island can still be found